8 Biggest Turkey Breeds in the World

 The Royal Palm is one of the largest turkey breeds, with males weighing up to 30 pounds and females up to 22 pounds.

 The breed has a long body and a large breast.
-The feathers are iridescent and can range in color from black to green to purple.
+The feathers are iridescent and can range from black to green to purple.

 The Royal Palm is an excellent choice for meat production.
 However, they cannot fly, so keeping them on your property is essential.